r-shima/jackal_ros2_humble/README.md

 Follow the instructions [here](https://www.clearpathrobotics.com/assets/guides/foxy/jackal/JackalInstallRobotSoftware.html) to update the firmware, build the packages from source, and install dependencies.

-##### Updating the firmware
+#### Updating the firmware
 When updating the firmware, running `sudo apt-get install ros-foxy-jackal-firmware` will not work.
-Instead, go [here](https://packages.clearpathrobotics.com/stable/ubuntu/pool/main/j/jackal-firmware/) and download ros-foxy-jackal-firmware_1.0.0-focal_all.deb.
+Instead, go [here](https://packages.clearpathrobotics.com/stable/ubuntu/pool/main/j/jackal-firmware/) and download `ros-foxy-jackal-firmware_1.0.0-focal_all.deb`.
 Then run the following in the directory where you have this file:
 ```
 sudo apt install ./ros-foxy-jackal-firmware_1.0.0-focal_all.deb
 ```
 Once you install the firmware, follow the rest of the instructions on updating the firmware.
-##### Cloning and building packages
+#### Cloning and building packages
 Make sure to clone the micro_ros_setup repositories in the humble branch and everything else in the foxy branch.
 When sourcing the ROS2 installation, you should be replacing `foxy` with `humble`.
 Skip "Installing the Systemd Job."

 Please note that the instructions from Clearpath do not tell you to clone the interactive_marker_twist_server repository.
 To clone it, run:
 ```
 git clone -b foxy-devel https://github.com/ros-visualization/interactive_marker_twist_server.git
 ```
-After cloning the necessary packages, replace `CMakeLists.txt` and `marker_server.cpp` in the interactive_marker_twist_server package, replace `jackal_hardware.cpp` and `jackal_hardware.hpp` in the jackal_robot package, and replace `control.launch.py` in the jackal_control package with the ones in my repository.
+After cloning the necessary packages, replace `CMakeLists.txt` and `marker_server.cpp` in the interactive_marker_twist_server package, replace `jackal_hardware.cpp` and `jackal_hardware.hpp` in the jackal_robot package, and replace `control.launch.py` in the jackal_control package with the ones in this repository.
 These files have been modified to work with ROS2 Humble.

 Now, install the following packages using `sudo apt install`:
 * ros-humble-velodyne-description